 Pavel Bazin

-Expertise of Software Engineering, Leadership, and Management.
-You can learn more at /about.
+Expertise of Software Engineering, Technical Leadership, and Management.

 The Essential Guide to Large Language Models Structured Output, and Function Calling